 - Regional studies

-- Note: minors, certificate programs or multiple courses in computer science, networking or telecommunications areas are helpful but not required
+- Note: Minors/Certificate programs or multiple courses in computer science, networking, technology, or telecommunications areas are highly sought.

 How to Apply